-Despite these advances, the fundamental role of noise scheduling in diffusion model training re-078 mains underexplored.
-In this study, we present a novel approach focusing on the fundamental role 079 of noise scheduling, which is a function that determines how much noise is added to the input data at each timestep t during the training process, controlling the distribution of noise levels that the 081 neural network learns to remove.
-Our framework provides a unified perspective for analyzing noise 082 schedules and importance sampling, leading to a straightforward method for designing noise sched-083 ules through the identification of curves in the $p(\lambda)$ distribution, as visualized in Figure 1.
-Through 084 empirical analysis, we discover that allocating more computation costs (FLOPs) to mid-range noise 085 levels (around $\log SNR = 0$) yields superior performance compared to increasing loss weights during the same period, particularly under constrained computational budgets.
+Despite these advances, the fundamental role of noise scheduling in diffusion model training remains underexplored.
+In this study, we present a novel approach focusing on the fundamental role of noise scheduling, which is a function that determines how much noise is added to the input data at each timestep t during the training process, controlling the distribution of noise levels that the neural network learns to remove.
+Our framework provides a unified perspective for analyzing noise schedules and importance sampling, leading to a straightforward method for designing noise schedules through the identification of curves in the $p(\lambda)$ distribution, as visualized in Figure 1.
+Empirical analysis shows that allocating more computation to mid-range noise levels (around log SNR = 0) performs better than increasing loss weights, especially with limited computational budgets.

-We evaluate several different noise schedules, including Laplace, Cauchy, and the Cosine Shifted/Scaled variants, through comprehensive experiments using the ImageNet benchmark with a consistent training budget of 500K iterations (about 100 epochs).
+We evaluate noise schedules, including Laplace, Cauchy, and Cosine Shifted/Scaled variants, on ImageNet with 500K iterations (about 100 epochs).
 Our results, measured using the Fréchet Inception Distance (FID) metric at both 256×256 and 512×512 resolutions, demonstrate that noise schedules with concentrated probability density around log SNR = 0 consistently outperform alternatives, with the Laplace schedule showing particularly favorable performance.